 For four decades, Academic Search has served as the leader in the design and implementation of search processes for presidents and senior administrators at colleges and universities throughout the country.
-We have built a dossier of premier clients and earned a reputation for integrity, confidentiality, and quality.
-Since our inception, we have completed more than 700 presidential searches, and in the past three years have conducted more than 50 provost and 60 dean searches.
-Academic Search prides itself on the following five-year retention rate for individuals we have helped place: 91 percent of all presidential searches; 81 percent of all vice-presidential searches; and 89 percent of all dean searches.
+The firm has built a dossier of premier clients and earned a reputation for integrity, confidentiality, and quality.
+Since its inception, the firm has completed more than 700 presidential searches, and in the past three years have conducted more than 50 provost and 60 dean searches.
+Academic Search prides itself on the following five-year retention rate for individuals they have helped place: 91 percent of all presidential searches; 81 percent of all vice-presidential searches; and 89 percent of all dean searches.

 What further distinguishes our firm from other agencies is our commitment to leadership on behalf of our clients, which extends to our dedication to leadership development.
 Based in Washington, D.C., Academic Search is the wholly owned subsidiary of the American Academic Leadership Institute (AALI), a not-for-profit organization that provides leadership identification, development, and support programs to academic leaders in various administrative positions across all sectors of higher education, but particularly for members of the American Association of State Colleges and Universities (AASCU) and the Council of Independent Colleges (CIC), the organizations that founded AALI.
 This relationship strengthens the ongoing commitment by Academic Search to leadership development as well as the identification of outstanding candidates for positions.